Three’s latest 5G Hub router (ZTE MC888) offers average download speeds of 150Mbps. Plans start from £11 per month.

 What is the 5G Hub?

-In the UK, the 5G Hub is Three’s latest 5G home broadband router.
-It allows all of your devices at home to get connected to the internet, including your laptops, tablets, mobile phones, smart TVs and other smart home devices.
+In the UK, the 5G Hub MC888 is Three’s latest 5G home broadband router.
+It will allow all of your devices at home to get connected to the internet, including your laptops, tablets, phones, smart TVs, and other smart home devices.

-Rather than using a phone line or cable like traditional fibre broadband providers, the 5G Hub uses a wireless 5G connection.
+Instead of using a phone line or cable connection like traditional fibre broadband providers, the 5G Hub uses a wireless 5G connection in the background.
 This 5G connection sits in-between the 5G Hub and Three’s 5G network.
-All of your other devices will interface with the Hub using regular Wi-Fi (so there’s no need for your individual devices to support 5G connectivity).
+Meanwhile, all of your other devices will simply interface with the Hub using normal Wi-Fi (so there’s no need for your individual devices to support 5G connectivity).

 Three 5G Hub Plans

-At present, you can get the latest 5G Hub router from just £11 per month on Three.
-This comes on an unlimited 5G home broadband service with a simple plug-and-play setup and no need for a landline.
+As of October 2024, you can get the latest 5G Hub MC888 router from just £11 per month for the first 6 months (then £22 per month) on Three.
+This comes with unlimited data on Three’s 5G home broadband, with a simple plug-and-play setup process and no need for a landline.

 The following table shows the latest 5G Hub plans: